CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Introduction

 We benchmark a diverse set of LLMs on CodeJudgeBench, including both open-source and close-source models.
 In addition to general domain LLMs, we also evaluate models specifically tuned for coding or for LLM-as-a-Judge tasks~\cite{self-taught,pombal2025m}.
 Notably, we evaluate a new class of LLMs known as reasoning models, which are the current best-performing coding models.
 In this paper, we refer to reasoning models~\cite{deepseek-ai2025deepseekr1,qwen3,qwq32b,chen2025rm} that use long chain-of-thought~\cite{yeotong2025longcot} to enable capabilities like backtracking, self-verification, and reflection as \textit{thinking} models.
 Thinking models show increased performance gains with more tokens spent, allowing for effective inference-time scaling~\cite{snell2024scaling,ehrlich2025codemonkeys0}.
 Despite their recent popularity, it remains unclear how thinking models perform as LLM Judges, particularly for coding tasks.
-Importantly, strong code generation ability does not necessarily translate into strong code judgment capability.
-Recent studies~\cite{tan2025judgebench,zhao-etal-2025-codejudge} have shown that LLMs can fail to accurately judge or identify correct code, even when they are capable of generating it correctly.
+Importantly, strong code generation ability does not necessarily translate into strong code judgment capability~\cite{tan2025judgebench,zhao-etal-2025-codejudge}.

-Overall, our major contributions include: \begin{itemize} \item \textbf{Novel Benchmark:} We propose a challenging benchmark, CodeJudgeBench, tailored for evaluating LLM-as-a-Judge for code generation, code repair, and unit test generation. \item \textbf{Comprehensive Evaluation:} We evaluate the performance of 26 popular LLMs, revealing the capabilities of LLM-as-a-Judge on coding tasks more comprehensively. \item \textbf{Extensive Analysis:} By conducting various analysis experiments, we analyze the impact of different factors on LLM-as-a-Judge performance, providing valuable design suggestions for development. \end{itemize}
+Overall, our main contributions include: \begin{itemize} \item \textbf{Novel Benchmark:} We propose a challenging benchmark, CodeJudgeBench, tailored for evaluating LLM-as-a-Judge for code generation, code repair, and unit test generation. \item \textbf{Comprehensive Evaluation:} We evaluate the performance of 26 popular LLMs, revealing the capabilities of LLM-as-a-Judge on coding tasks more comprehensively. \item \textbf{Extensive Analysis:} By conducting various analysis experiments, we analyze the impact of different factors on LLM-as-a-Judge performance, providing valuable design suggestions for development. \end{itemize}